 The following is a brief summary of the specific policy measures contained in this Bill.
-A comprehensive explanation of all the policy items is provided in a commentary on the Bill that is available at http://taxpolicy.ird.govt.nz/publications/2018-commentary-argosrrm-bill/overview.
+A comprehensive explanation of all the policy items included in the Bill at its introduction is provided in a commentary on the Bill that is available at http://taxpolicy.ird.govt.nz/publications/2018-commentary-argosrrm-bill/overview.